mementum/backtrader.blog/docs/posts/2015-09-25-tickdata-resample/resample-tickdata.rst

 .. post:: Sep 25, 2015
    :author: mementum
    :image: 1
+   :excerpt: 3

 Tick Data and Resampling
 ########################

-``backtrader`` could already do resampling up from minute data.
+`backtrader` could already do resampling up from minute data.
 Accepting tick data was not a problem, by simply setting the 4 usual fields (open, high, low, close) to the tick value.